geogardenclub/geogardenclub.github.io/docs/user-guide/sharing.md

 ## Create Share Reply

-To create a Reply to a Post (or to another Reply), click the "Reply" button associated with the Post or Reply you want to reply to.
+To create a Reply to a Post (or to another Reply), tap the "Reply" button associated with the Post or Reply you want to reply to.
 This brings up the Create Share Reply screen:

 <img width="300" src="/img/user-guide/share-reply-create.png"/>